NRL Premiership 2020

 Where: Australia and New Zealand

-There is no higher quality of Rugby anywhere in the world, and this year’s NRL season promises plenty of excitement with the usual twists, turns, bumps and bruises.
-The 2017 edition is on display until October 1, and includes twenty-six rounds of the most competitive Rugby played world-wide.
+There is no higher quality of Rugby League anywhere in the world, and this year’s NRL season promises plenty of excitement with the usual twists, turns, bumps and bruises.
+The 2020 edition culminates with the Grand Final on the 4th of October, and includes twenty-five rounds of competitive, hard-hitting action.

-Among the sure to be most watched fixtures are the hugely popular Anzac Test Match, to be held on May 5th, and the fiercely contested State of Origin series which commences on May 31 at Suncorp Stadium in Brisbane.
-At the end of premiership, the NRL Grand Final determines the league champions, and is one of the most watched and best-attended sporting events in Australia, with a wider global audience that reaches well into the millions.
+Among the sure to be most watched fixtures are the traditional pre-season Charity Shield match between the Rabbitohs and Dragons, the newest edition of the Perth Nines, the hugely popular Roosters-Dragons match-up during ANZAC round and the Grand Final rematch between the Roosters and the Raiders on the 23rd of May.
+The season will also take a couple of weekends off throughout June and July for the fiercely contested State of Origin series, which commences on the 3rd of June at the Adelaide Oval.
+At the end of premiership season, the NRL Grand Final – one of the most watched and best-attended sporting events in Australia, and with a wider global audience that reaches well into the millions – determines the Premiers.

 Live Stream the NRL Today for Free

-If you enjoy Rugby League action then Fox Sports is the place for you, televising all NRL teams and every round LIVE and in HD with no ad-breaks during play before the grand final, including the matches not available to the NRL Free to Air (ch.
+If you enjoy Rugby League action then Fox Sports is the place for you, televising all NRL teams and every round LIVE and in HD with no ad-breaks during play before the grand final, including the matches not available on NRL Free to Air (ch.
 9).

-So if you aren’t a subscriber take a moment to review the Sports Combo Pack and check out the Foxtel Now 2 weeks Free TV offer, which will telecast each and every match (grand final excluded) to watch live online*, as well as offering live NRL streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.
+So if you aren’t a subscriber take a moment to review the Sports Combo Pack and check out the Foxtel Now 10 days Free streaming TV trial, which will telecast each and every match (Grand Final excluded) to watch live online*, as well as offering live NRL streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.

 Must See Live TV